PatternAgents/TSOC-ESP8266/TSOC-ESP8266/docs/TSOC-ESP8266_theory.md

 and is used to disable U5, the 3.3 Volt reulator.
 U5 a [MIC5219](http://www.micrel.com/_PDF/mic5219.pdf) Low DropOut Regualtor (LDO), is used to provide the 3.3 Volt power rail.

+U1 , a [MCP73831](http://www.microchip.com/wwwproducts/en/en024903) , is a tiny 500mA linear battery charger, used to charge the battery when
+USB1 is connected and power is provided to USB1_VBUS.
+Battery Charger U1 is only enabled after USB enumeration and ower arbitration by the
+BCD0 (Battery Charger Detect) signal, coming from the U4, the USB-UART interface device.

 ![Schematic Page A](https://raw.githubusercontent.com/PatternAgents/TSOC-ESP8266/master/TSOC-ESP8266/docs/images/sch_page_1.png "Schematic Page A")

 ### Page B : <a name="PAGEB"/>